threlte/three-inspect/README.md

 }
 ```

+You may notice that nothing has happened!
+That is because the inspector will be triggered by pressing the `i` key.
+If you wish to re-map this, just send the key you want to the constructor:

+new Inspector({ ..., options: { toggle: 'enter' } })

 Creating the inspector will add hooks to `THEE.Object3D.add()` and `remove()` methods so that all objects are automatically registered / deregisterd.

 ### Extending

-By default, the inspector only comes with a "World" pane.
-Additional panes can be added:
+By default, the inspector only comes with a primary tab, but additional panes can be added:

 ```ts
 const pane = inspector.addPane('Game')